terwer/siyuan-plugin-publisher/README.md

 > For further details, kindly [click here](https://blog.terwer.space/s/20230810132040-nn4q7vs) to peruse the latest help
 > documentation.

-**Should you encounter any issues or wish to submit suggestions, feel free to join QQ group `895063267` for discussions.**
+**Should you encounter any issues or wish to submit suggestions, feel free to join QQ group `895063267` for discussions.
+**

 ## Version Preview

 ### 1.20.1-preview – As of Q1 2024

+- Support picture upload form picgo via docker
 - Expansion of telegra.ph support for image uploads
     - Reference: https://www.npmjs.com/package/telegraph-uploader
 - Support login for telegra.ph